Inference in Functional Linear Quantile Regression: Methodology

-where $\rho_{\tau}(x)=x\{\tau-I(x<0) \}$ is the quantile loss function and $I(x<0)$ is the indicator function that equals $1$ if $x<0$ and $0$ otherwise.
-In the next section we study the theoretical properties of the quantile regression estimator obtained in this way.
-In contrast to the quantile regression, the estimated fPC scores $\widehat \xi_{ik}$'s are dependent across subjects and this makes the corresponding theoretical developments much more challenging.
+where $\rho_{\tau}(x)=x\{\tau-I(x<0) \}$ is the quantile loss function and $I(x<0)$ is the indicator function that equals $1$ if $x<0$ and $0$ otherwise. {{Although throughout this article we focus on a homogeneous truncation level $K$ to ease presentation, the proposed method easily generalizes to the case in which $K$ varies with $\tau$.}} We next move on to studying the theoretical properties of the quantile regression estimator in (\ref{eq:beta_n.zhat_new}).